How do you choose the right cosmetics? Says DermatologistCureka

 Second on the list are preservatives.
 They prevent bacterial and fungal growth in the product.
 Once the Expiry date of the products past, the preservatives stops working and giving the risk of infections.
 The shelf life of the most cosmetics is two years and eye makeup is one year.

 The above mentioned are practically present in all products.

-“Let’s look at some specific ingredients in different products”.
+“Let’s look at specific ingredients in cosmetics products”.